patsprice/https-github.com-bretfisher-container.training/slides/swarm/security.md

   - control plane is encrypted with AES-GCM, keys rotated every 12 hours

   - data plane is not encrypted by default (for performance reasons),
-    <br/>but we saw earlier how to enable that with a single flag
+    <br/>but can be IPSec enabled with a single `network create` option